ministryofjustice/laa-secure-document-storage-api/README.md

 ##### Local Authentication Without Token

 In normal operation SDS uses tokens issued by the MoJ tenant.
 However, when running SDS locally it is possible to bypass the need for a token.
 For this to work all the following must be true:
-1. SDS must be running locally.
+1. SDS must be running locally, either directly or in Docker (including in GitHub workflows).
 2. Environment variable `LOCAL_CONFIG_SKIP_AUTH="True"`.
 This can be set in the `.env` file.
 3. Request headers must include a `test-username` e.g. `{"test-username": "virus-check-local-test-user"}`.
 Like all SDS users, the specified username must have related client-configuration `csv` and `json` files.